 Detachable Saddle – This is wonderful in that you can put it on a dog that can’t get up, and it acts as a sling to help with lifting him into the cart.
 There are many ways of attaching the saddle and you will want something that is easy to maneuver and connect.

 Adjustable length and width – Usually this is only a feature of adjustable carts since it is not needed in a custom cart.
 Each cart has different types of adjustments so you will want to determine which measurements are most important for your dog.
 While a custom cart may require hundreds of measurements, adjustable carts just need a few when ordered.

-Counterbalanced carts – The more expensive carts use a counterbalance system that takes pressure off the front shoulders.
-This is helpful for dogs with weak fronts, and can also prevent damage from over extended muscles.
+Counterbalanced carts – The more expensive carts use a counterbalance system that takes the pressure off the front shoulders.
+This is helpful for dogs with weak fronts, and can also prevent damage from over-extended muscles.
 However, it is sometimes good to have a moderate amount of weight on the shoulders so that the dog builds and keeps the strength in his front assembly.
-There is fine line regarding how much counterbalancing is correct, so a custom fitted cart makes sure you receive the correct amount of counterbalance for the disability because it is fitted by someone experienced in fitting disabled dogs.
+There is a fine line regarding how much counterbalancing is correct, so a custom-fitted cart makes sure you receive the correct amount of counterbalance for the disability because it is fitted by someone experienced in fitting disabled dogs.

 Wheels – A wider or angled wheelbase is more stable and less likely to tip.
 Narrow tires are fine for walks on a sidewalk, but if your dog is going off-road on nature trails and playgrounds, you will need a tire that is good for the terrain he is likely to encounter.
 Custom carts and some adjustable carts have optional tire choices based on your needs.